wgseligman/GramsSim/util/README.md

 ```
 ./gramsdetsim -v --options gramsdetsim.root
 ```
-The `Options` class will search the ROOT file for an ntuple with a name that contains the text `Options`.
+The `ParseOptions` method will search the ROOT file for an ntuple with a name that contains the text `Options`.
 It will then populate its list of options from that ntuple, and accept any option overrides on the command line.
 For example:
 ```
 ./gramsdetsim -v --options gramsdetsim.root --rho 1.5
 ```